The Italian government is not giving up its fight against CBD hemp and its derivatives

 Federcanapa said it would ask members of the Constitutional Affairs and Justice Committees, responsible for examining the bill, not to approve the amendment.
 Giacomo Bulleri, the trade group's legal expert, said the amendment was contrary to European legislation and exposed Italy to possible infringement proceedings from the European Union, which has affirmed the legality of products derived from hemp flowers.

 In a legally binding decision applicable throughout the Union, the European Commission declared in 2020 that CBD was not a narcotic and that it could be legally marketed in and between member states.
-This decision is based on the famous Kanavape stop by the Court of Justice of the European Union earlier that year.
+This decision is based on the famous Kanavape ruling by the Court of Justice of the European Union earlier that year.

 However, this did not stop the Italian authorities from repeatedly attacking CBD and other cannabinoids, as well as «cannabis light», a low-THC flower for smoking.